graveyard/mongo-to-s3/README.md

 ## Updating config files

-Configs are located in [ark-config](https://github.com/Clever/ark-config/blob/master/apps/mongo-to-s3/production.yml) env vars in `YAML` and follow this format:
+Configs are env vars in `YAML` and follow this format:
 ```yaml
 tablename-whateveryouwant:
   dest: <redshift_table_name>